 Written by

-Statuesque castles’, stunning lakes, extraordinary caves, thick forests, and magnificent churches, Hungary is more than just its glittering capital ‘Budapest’.
+With Statuesque castles, stunning lakes, extraordinary caves, thick forests, and magnificent churches, Hungary is more than just its glittering capital ‘Budapest’.
 The myriad places to visit in Hungary are fast turning one of the most popular countries in Eastern Europe into a hot and happening tourist destination.
 The country has been heavily influenced by its conquerors, which is evident in its interesting architecture and culture.
+To explore the beauty of Hungary, make sure you know about the diverse range of places to explore for the memorable experience.

 1. Budapest – The shining capital of Hungary